yogidevendra/docs/docs/application_packages.md

 ```

 By default, as shown above, the default dependencies include
-malhar-library in compile scope, dt-engine in provided scope, and junit
+malhar-library in compile scope, apex-engine in provided scope, and junit
 in test scope.
 Do not remove these three dependencies since they are
 necessary for any Apex application.
 You can, however, exclude
 transitive dependencies from malhar-library to reduce the size of your